The Ultimate Expat Moving Abroad Checklist

 Retiring in Ajijic Mexico

-What is the cost of living to retire in Ajijic?
+What is the cost of living to be able to retire in Ajijic?
 It is actually quite affordable, and a beautiful place to live.

 Retiring In Puerto Vallarta

-What is the cost of living to retire in Puerto Vallarta?
+What is the cost of living to be able to retire in Puerto Vallarta?
 Depending on what you’re looking for, there is something for everyone.